-This is one of those books that takes you aback as you dig into it for the simple reason that true experience does indeed soundly trump fiction at times.
-Shattered by the deaths of his daughter and wife, Neil Peart (drummer/lyricist of Rush) is left with no hope, meaning, or faith in his life.
-Dazed and reeling yet still managing to swing a leg over his trusty R1100GS, he heads out on a fifty-five thousand mile, fourteen-month odyssey of healing and self-discovery that takes him across large portions of the continent, constantly bedeviled by painful memories of his loss and emptiness.
-Driven by will and a deep reluctance to turn back to – what?, he eventually finds reconciliation and peace, as well as a fresh start that we won’t spoil here.
-In short, quite a tale, told by a talented writer and flush with entertaining and at times moving scenes from his adventures.
+This book proves that true experience does indeed soundly trump fiction at times.
+Shattered by the deaths of his daughter and wife, Neil Peart (drummer/lyricist of Rush) heads out on his trusty R1100GS for a fifty-five thousand mile, fourteen-month odyssey of healing and self-discovery that takes him across large portions of the continent.
+Driven by will and a deep reluctance to turn back, …to what?, he eventually finds reconciliation and peace, as well as a fresh start that we won’t spoil here.
+In short, quite a tale, told by a talented writer and flush with entertaining and moving scenes from his adventures.
 By Neil Peart.
 Softbound, 6"×9", 460 pp., no illus.

 Share your comments and experience with Aerostich products.
 Please login (click here) to the Aerostich web site (logging-in is required to post a review).
 All reviews are screened before posting.

 If you have comments about product selections, pricing, ordering, delivery, business policies or other customer service issues, please do not use a product review.
 Instead, directly for a resolution.

 - This book was my daily companion on my recent motorcycle trip, a trip I took to be with friends and scatter my wife's ashes.
 I couldn't have made a better choice.
 Thanks Neil Pearl.
 (Posted on 8/27/11)

 Fifty-five thousand miles in fourteen months.
 This is almost every motorcyclist dream.
 If this was all the book was about it would be a good read.
 However, this ride is a test to see if the author can find a reason to live.